Familial Hypercholesterolemia/Autosomal Dominant Hypercholesterolemia Genetic Testing Reflex Panel

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Autosomal dominant hypercholesterolemia (ADH) is characterized by high levels of low-density lipoprotein (LDL) cholesterol, and associated with premature cardiovascular disease and myocardial infarction.
-Approximately 1:500 individuals worldwide are affected by ADH.
+Approximately 1 in 500 individuals worldwide are affected by ADH.
 Most ADH is caused by genetic variants leading to decreased intracellular uptake of cholesterol.
 The majority of these cases have familial hypercholesterolemia (FH), which is due to mutations in the LDLR gene, which encodes for the LDL receptor.
 Approximately 15% of ADH cases have familial defective apolipoprotein B-100 (FDB) due to mutations in the LDL receptor-binding domain of the APOB gene, which encodes for apolipoprotein B-100.

 ADH can occur in either the heterozygous or homozygous state, with 1 or 2 mutant alleles, respectively.
 In general, FH heterozygotes have 2-fold elevations in plasma cholesterol and develop coronary atherosclerosis after the age of 30.
 Homozygous FH individuals have severe hypercholesterolemia (generally >650 mg/dL) with the presence of cutaneous xanthomas prior to 4 years of age, childhood coronary heart disease, and death from myocardial infarction prior to 20 years of age.
 Heterozygous FH is prevalent among many different populations, with an approximate average worldwide incidence of 1 in 500 individuals, but as high as 1 in 67 to 1 in 100 individuals in some South African populations and 1 in 270 in the French Canadian population.
 Homozygous FH occurs at a frequency of approximately 1 in 1,000,000.
 Similar to FH, FDB homozygotes express more severe disease, although not nearly as severe as FH homozygotes.
 Approximately 40% of males and 20% of females with an APOB mutation will develop coronary artery disease.
 In general, when compared to FH, individuals with FDB have less severe hypercholesterolemia, fewer occurrences of tendinous xanthoma, and a lower incidence of coronary artery disease.
 Plasma LDL cholesterol levels in patients with homozygous FDB are similar to levels found in patients with heterozygous (rather than homozygous) FH.